 Each topic page is divided into three columns: the menu on the left, the content in the middle and further information on the right.

 Topic pages contain text and links.
 The text is a brief introduction to the topic, while more detailed information can be found through the links.
 The links show the title, description, URL and the body responsible for it.
 The URL contained in the link can always be made visible by hovering the mouse pointer over the link title.
 On the right, there are links to e-services and forms related to the subject covered on the page provided by the authorities through Suomi.fi.
-There are also links to relevant acts and decrees selected from the current legislation in the online Finlex database of the Ministry of Justice.
 The list on the right can also include links within the portal.

 Service guides for special groups

 The service guides aimed at special groups are basically similar in structure to the other service topic pages, but they differ in their content:

 - Guide to the elderly (Finnish and Swedish versions only) contains links to information and services for people who are about to retire or have already retired, grouped by topics in Suomi.fi.

 - Guide to the users of sign language (Finnish and Swedish versions only) contains links to public-sector services that contain material in sign language or projects, information and services important for the everyday lives of people who use sign language.
 The links are grouped by topics in Suomi.fi.

 You can search for public service points by municipality, service type, or their combination.
 The content of the map consists of service point information submitted by various organizations in the public administration.
 The map application is produced in cooperation with the National Land Survey of Finland.